CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 *Does the site split into distinct areas?*

 When we measure carbon stock, we measure at a point and extrapolate this across a larger area, so the more that area resembles where we sampled, the more accurate the estimate will be.
-You wouldn't use a core from an eelgrass meadow to estimate carbon in an upland marsh, or vis versa.
+You wouldn't use a core from an eelgrass meadow to estimate carbon in an upland marsh, or vice versa.
 Splitting the two gives better numbers from the same effort.

 <table>
 <tr>